standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 all.
 Not at all a trouble.
 I mean, what a pleasure in proportion to the little arranging, you know.”

-{126}Mr. Merry hastened after his wife, as if fearing to break his impression.
+Mr. Merry hastened after his wife, as if fearing to break his impression.

 “Well, I have not much to boast of,” said